Pack3tL0ss/ConsolePi/README.md

 - wpa_supplicant.conf:  If found during install this file will be copied to /etc/wpa_supplicant.
 The file is parsed to determine if any EAP-TLS SSIDs are configured, and if so the associated certificate files are also copied to the directory specified in the wpa_supplicant.conf file.

   certs should be pre-staged in `ConsolePi_stage/cert`
-    > WARNING EAP-TLS raspbian buster wpa_supplicant bug: The version of wpa_supplicant of an associated dependency that buster *still* installs has a bug that will prevent EAP-TLS from working (wpa_supplicant v2.8-devel).
+    > WARNING EAP-TLS raspbian buster wpa_supplicant bug:  (*you can disregard if you are using psk, this only applies to certificate based authentication*) The version of wpa_supplicant of an associated dependency that buster *still* installs has a bug that will prevent EAP-TLS from working (wpa_supplicant v2.8-devel).
 On my RPi 3 and 4 units I use the `ConsolePi_init.sh` (described below) file to update wpa_supplicant manually like so:
     >
     > sudo apt install -y ./libreadline8_8.0-2_armhf.deb
     >